42tabares/Sofka-BlackjackJs/README.md

 # ♤ ♡ ♢ ♧ BLACKJACK JS ♧ ♢ ♡ ♤

-Welcome to Blackjack! a SofkaU project produced by Juan Jose Tabares
+Welcome to Blackjack! a project produced by Juan Jose Tabares

 In this game you can play with up to 4 players the classic Blackjack game, fully programmed on NodeJs!!